 [Section 193 inserted by No. 42 of 2004 s.
 130.]

-194. Arbitrator may provide documents, material and information to other party or medical practitioner
+194. Arbitrator may give information etc. to and restrict disclosure by other party or medical practitioner

 (1) When a document or other material or information relevant to a proceeding before an arbitrator is produced or furnished to the arbitrator by a party to the proceeding or another person (whether or not pursuant to a requirement under this Part), the arbitrator may produce or furnish the document, material or information to —

-(a) any other party to the proceeding;
+(a) any other party to the proceeding; or

 (b) any other party’s legal representative or registered agent; or